 Freelancer is not his boss; a freelancer has more bosses than anyone else – all clients are his bosses.
 If the client wants to fix the page, would you say “sir I am my boss, and in my opinion the page is nice?”

 Go ahead, become a freelancer, why not?
 Then you will notice the difference between paying for “work” and paying for work.
 After a few months, you will find out that it’s a fake that doesn’t work at all and that the world is so bad and mean

 If you still say you want to be a freelancer then fine.
-Because it’s not a sport for molluscs and if one blog post would discourage you, it probably wouldn’t be for you.
+Because it’s not a sport for molluscs and if one blog post discouraged you, it probably wouldn’t be for you.
 So maybe better sooner than later?

 Freelancing in many cases is ungrateful if it’s treated like a way to easy life.
-In the meantime, it requires much more involvement and learning than an employment.
-The benefits may also be much greater.
+In the meantime, it requires much more involvement and learning than employment.
+The benefits may also be much more significant.